-Benefits management is a collaborative effort between business sponsors, who own and are accountable for benefits realisation, and digital and ICT project delivery teams, who are accountable for project outputs and outcomes that enable benefits realisation.
+Benefits management is a collaborative effort between business sponsors, who own and are accountable for benefits realisation, and project delivery teams, who are accountable for project outputs and outcomes.

-The Benefit Owner is the individual accountable for the realisation of specified benefits within the project.
+The Benefit Owner is the individual accountable for the realisation of benefits.
 Accountability and responsibility for benefits realisation is key for successful benefits management.
 It is important that responsibility for benefits realisation remains within impacted business units, as projects are temporary and business units are permanent.

 - Each benefit has a benefit profile (or equivalent) that is endorsed by an accountable Benefit Owner.
-Re-endorsement of the benefit profile is necessary when the Benefit Owner changes. - Benefit Owners hold permanent roles within the accountable business areas as opposed to temporary project delivery roles (or both). - Ideally benefit profiles also include sign off from key project delivery stakeholders such as the SRO and the Business Change Manager to reflect that benefits realisation requires a joint effort between project delivery and business owners.
+Re-endorsement of the benefit profile is necessary when the Benefit Owner changes. - Benefit Owners hold permanent roles within the accountable business areas as opposed to temporary project delivery roles (or both). - Ideally, benefit profiles also include sign off from key stakeholders, such as the SRO and the Business Change Manager, to reflect that benefits realisation requires a joint effort between project and business teams.